• Home

 Your SSN often serves a second purpose, which is to see if you have shown responsible credit behavior with your personal finances.
 Really, lenders just want to make sure you are responsible even when your business is obviously financially healthy.

-💡 Does Your EIN Have a Credit Score?
-Your business has it’s own public credit score, separate from your private personal FICO score.
+Your business does have it’s own public credit score, separate from your private personal FICO scores.
 To learn more about the oldest and most-used business credit bureau, see Everything You Need to Know About a DUNS Number & Why Should You Care.

 What if You Aren’t Eligible for an SSN?

-If the reason you want a business credit card is that you don’t have a social security number — perhaps you’re a nonresident of the United States doing business here — you can take another route to bypass the SSN section of a credit card or loan application.
+If the reason you want a business credit card is that you don’t have a social security number — maybe you’re a nonresident of the United States doing business here — you can take another route to bypass the SSN section of a credit card or loan application.
 In this case, you need to file for an Individual Taxpayer Identification Number (ITIN) through the IRS.

 Several credit lenders allow you to apply for funding using an ITIN instead of an SSN.
 I recently did a write-up on one of them and you can find more about it (and competitors) here: Chase Ink Business Preferred Credit Card: A Deep Dive.